 It makes sense to think outside the box when you are decorating your bathroom.
 Make the smallest room in your home the most interesting with a splash of color or a fresh new pattern.

-There are so many different tile colors and styles to choose from and the versatility of the material makes it easily customizable.
+Your choice of tile colors and styles are endless.
 For smaller bathroom walls as in the Straffan home, we specified ceramic white wall tiles that are small in size.
 We divided the wall just over midway and added a splash of petrol blue paint.
 The wash hand basin is free standing and oak hardwood floor.

 Alternatively in this Glenbeigh home, why not Opt for a daring tile design or a sleek border for a subtle refresh as in this next home.
 Forgo the ever-popular minimalist trend and amp up your otherwise boring bathroom with a splash of color or a fresh new pattern.